 Continues from page 4 ing to the audio, and tapping and/or swiping on the screen.
 Tablet visuals and audio are of good quality, allowing fair sensory immersion in the game experience through realistic audio, assuming the player will be wearing headphones or earbuds.
 Visually, the game will be composed of largely static 2D graphics, and will have a foreground and a background.
 The background will display the current scene or location, and may have three or more lavers for parallax scrolling, if the scene can be scrolled.
 The foreground will contain character portraits superimposed over the background.
 These portraits may change or animate to give characters alternate facial expressions.
 The foreground will also contain an area in which to display the game's narrative text which will often take the form of a dialogue between two characters.
 The GAP game has three gameplay modes.
 The "Inner Monologue" gameplay mode will expose the player to their character's internal thoughts and feelings, effectively allowing a type of "conversation" between the player and the character they control, allowing the player to build empathy with the character.
 The "Conversation" gameplay mode (shown) allows the player to have conversations with other game characters, presenting simple as well as difficult choices to the player through dialogue, and serves as the core means through which the game's branching narrative will be navigated by the player.
 The "Scene Exploration" gameplay mode is intended to give the player a good impression of what a scene (e.g., a market place) looks like and let them explore it to learn information of cultural as well as direct practical relevance.
 Mads Haahr and Róisín Cotton, Haunted Planets Studio "Visually, the game will be composed of largely static 2D graphics ..."
-WELCOME TO THE GAME WORLD moderately (5%) populations.
+WELCOME TO MASHRIQA populations.

-The GAP game is planned to With a large population of set in a fictional Middle ethnic Arabs, there is also a Eastern country.
-The coun- strong Kurdish presence in try with fertile plains, high the north, smaller groups mountains, and deserts is a descended from Greek setconservative, tlers in the west, and enpredominantly Muslim na- claves of Turkish immigrants tion (80%), with smaller in some of the larger cities.
-Christian (15%), and Druze There are refugee camps throughout the country trying to cope with huge numbers of refugees from a war-torn neighbouring country.
-Although records of settlement in the area date back to biblical times, the state first came to prominence in the aftermath of the crusades, when European crusader states broke up the existing This Caliphate. allowed independent tribes in the area to assert their own kingdom, which lasted for several centuries before being absorbed into the Ottomon Empire in 1489.
+The GAP game is planned to With a large population of set in a fictional Middle ethnic Arabs, there is also a Eastern country, Mashriqa. strong Kurdish presence in A country of fertile plains, the north, smaller groups high mountains, and de- descended from Greek setserts, Mashriqa is a moder-tlers in the west, and enately conservative, predom- claves of Turkish immigrants inantly Muslim country in some of the larger cities.
+(80%), with smaller Chris- There are refugee camps tian (15%), and Druze (5%) throughout the country trying to cope with huge numbers of refugees from a war-torn neighbouring country.
+Although records of settlement in the area date back to biblical times, the state first came to prominence in the aftermath of the crusades, when European crusader states broke up the existing Caliphate.
+This lowed independent tribes in the area to assert their own kingdom, which lasted for several centuries before being absorbed into the Ottomon Empire in 1489.
 The country was administered by France after World War 1, which left a linguistic and cultural mark, with French names remaining popular today.
-On achieving Continues on page 6 "The country is a moderately conservative, predominantly Muslim nation..."
+On achieving Continues on page 6 "Mashriga is a moderately conservative, predominantly Muslim country ..."